MMVS-79/vercel-deployment-error-bot/README.md

 | `VERCEL_CLIENT_SECRET` | `xxx...` | Get in next step ↓ |

 ### 4. Create Vercel Webhook

+**Note:** Webhooks are a Pro plan feature.
+If you don't see the Webhooks option, you'll need to upgrade to Pro or [use the free GitHub Actions alternative](./README-FREE-ALTERNATIVE.md).

 1. Go to [Vercel Dashboard → Settings → Webhooks](https://vercel.com/dashboard/webhooks)
 2. Click "Create Webhook"